-Conducting a customer or employee survey sounds simple enough, but the questions are often written and answers analyzed with little to no understanding of the way people interact and form relationships with organizations.
-Organizational psychologists are trained to design survey questions to elicit meaningful responses, and these professionals have the skills to interpret the results in a way that provides actionable insight.
-The deeper level of understanding and awareness necessary for true insight is unlikely to occur with surveys designed by untrained individuals using simple online survey tools, no matter how good their intentions may be.
+Conducting a customer or employee survey sounds simple enough, but the questions are often written and answers analyzed with limited understanding of the way people interact and form relationships with organizations.
+Organizational psychologists are trained and have the skills to write survey questions and interpret the results in a way that provides actionable insight.

 Once the survey results are in, they require analysis to provide actionable insight.
 For example, customer surveys might include responses that lead to the conclusion that customers’ highest priority is price.
-However, other questions might provide insight into features or services that customers value at least as much as a low price.
-Understanding what the customer truly wants by analyzing the entire dataset allows the company to provide products and services that customers value the most, without necessarily charging the lowest price.
-The correct insight provides a ClearPath to success.
+However, other questions might provide insight into features or services that customers value at least as much as the price.
+Understanding what the customer truly wants by analyzing the entire data set allows the company to provide products and services that customers value the most, without necessarily charging the lowest price.

 - Survey questions designed to elicit insight, not just information